dogweather/forkful/content/en/c/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?

-Extracting substrings in C involves creating a smaller string (substring) from a larger string based on specified criteria, such as position and length.
-Programmers often perform this task for text parsing, data processing, or input validation, making it a crucial skill in manipulating and analyzing text data efficiently.

 ## How to:
 Unlike some higher-level languages that provide built-in methods for substring extraction, C requires a more manual approach using its string manipulation functions.
 Here's how to extract a substring in C effectively:

 ### Example 1: Using `strncpy`
 ```c
 #include <stdio.h>
 #include <string.h>